flyingcircusio/doc/src/reference/security/data-protection.rst

 Data paths where sensitive information may be transferred include:

-* Application data (e.g., database contents) is transferred from or to the customer using the standard SCP/SFTP protocol.
+* Application data (e.g., database contents) is transferred from or to the customer using the standardised encrypted protocls, e.g., SCP/SFTP, https.

 * Persistent data is saved on storage servers.
-Storage traffic is not encrypted due to performance reasons, but storage servers are connected to application servers using a private network.
+Storage traffic is not encrypted due to performance reasons.
+Storage servers are connected to application servers using a private network.
 Machines on which administrative privileges are granted to customers are not allowed to connect directly to the storage network (see also :ref:`network-security`).

-* Backups are transferred to backup servers at the same site using an encrypted communication channel or the private storage network.
+* Backups are transferred to backup servers at the same site using either an encrypted communication channel or the private storage network.
 Backup data may also be transferred to off-site backup servers to improve disaster recovery abilities.

 * In addition to application data, a system can generate data at runtime that contains sensitive information, for example log files.
-Log files usually do not leave the machine on which they were generated, but may be transferred to a central log server via an encrypted channel.
-Only Flying Circus administrators have access to the central log server.
+Log files usually do not leave the machine on which they were generated, unless the customer operates a logging server.
+Log data may also be transferred to a central log server operated by Flying Circus via an encrypted channel.Only Flying Circus administrators may have access to the central log server.

 Input control